bitstadium/HockeyApp-for-Mac/README.md

 You can specify the following command line options:

 * autoSubmit - the .ipa or .xcarchive will be automatically uploaded after it has been opened; you will see the progress bar, but not have the chance to specify release notes; after the upload is finished HockeyApp will be closed.
+* downloadOff - the checkbox "Download" will be set to off after the file was opened.
+* notes - absolute path to release notes file
 * notifyOn - the checkbox "Notify" will be set to on after the file was opened.
-* downloadOff - the checkbox "Download" will be set to off after the file was opened.
 * onlyIPA - only for .xcarchive files; uploads only the .ipa file
 * onlyDSYM - only for .xcarchive files; uploads only the .dSYM.zip file
 * setLive - set release type to 'live'